-Moderate change in trend US stocks, T-Bonds, US Dollar
+Moderate change in trend US stocks, T-bonds, US Dollar

+SPECIAL ANNOUNCEMENT – Friday, December 10 is roll-over day for Stock Index Futures.
+Move to March 2022.
+The month and year symbol is H22.

-12/08 Recap: - The S&P opened with a 4 handle gap up, and then declined 9 handles into a 9:39 PM low.
-From that low, the S&P rallied 16 handles into a 9:53 PM high.
-From that high, the S&P zig-zagged 23 handles lower into an 11:04 AM low.
-From that low, the S&P rallied 30 handles into a 3:54 PM high of the day.
-From that high, the S&P pulled back 4 handles into the close.
+12/09 Recap: - The S&P opened with a 10 handle gap down, and then declined another 7 handles into a 9:30 AM low.
+From that low, the S&P rallied 11 handles into a 9:48 AM high.
+From that high, the S&P zig zagged 20 handles lower into an 10:39 AM low.
+From that low, the S&P rallied 18 handles into an 11:33 AM high.
+From that high, the S&P declined 12 handles into a 12:06 PM low.
+From that low, the S&P rallied 12 handles into a 1:36 PM high.
+From that high the S&P zig zagged 25 handles lower into the close.

 The NOW Index has returned to the NEUTRAL ZONE.